stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 It is amazing to experience the amount of work Idris can do for use and the amount of things it can infer on its own when things go well.
-When things don't go well, however, the errors messages we get from Idris can be quite long and hard to understand, especially for programmers new to the language.
+When things don't go well, however, the error messages we get from Idris can be quite long and hard to understand, especially for programmers new to the language.
 For instance, the error message in the last REPL example above was pretty long, listing